bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Regular-Expressions.md

       return string.replace(/[.*+\-?^${}()|[\]\\]/g, '\\$&'); // $& means the whole matched string
     }

-**The “g” after the regular expression is an option or flag that performs a global search, looking in the whole string and returning all matches.**
+**The "g” after the regular expression is an option or flag that performs a global search, looking in the whole string and returning all matches.**

 ### Using parentheses